 In the last twenty years, the Electrical Engineering Department has grown in strength and has attracted outstanding faculty and students.
 The Department continues to receive a substantial amount of extramural support from the national agencies and industrial sponsors.
 Its faculty have received numerous campus and world-wide awards and recognitions for excellence in teaching and research.

-As of July 1, 2017, the Electrical Engineering Department has been renamed the Electrical and Computer Engineering Department.
+As of July 1, 2017, the Electrical Engineering Department was renamed the Electrical and Computer Engineering Department.

 Current and Past Department Chairs